scientific-python/changelist/README.md

     a single bullet point.
 Newlines are removed.
     ```

-Sometimes pull requests introduce changes that should be listed in different
+Sometimes pull requests introduce multiple changes that should be listed in different
 sections.
 For that reason, a summary block like above can be used more than
 once.
 Additionally, you can add independent labels to each summary by adding a
 `{label="..."}` anywhere in the summary.
 These labels are sorted the same way